 Damani Baker

 BA, Sarah Lawrence College.
 BA, MFA, University of California-Los Angeles, School of Film and Television.
 Baker’s more than 20-year directing career includes work that spans museum exhibits, feature documentaries, music videos, and advertising.
-Most recently, in his critically acclaimed feature, The House on Coco Road (acquired by Ava Duvernay’s ARRAY Releasing), Baker combines family Super-8 with archival news and family interviews to weave his mother’s personal story with broader historical threads in order to tell a story of migration and the Grenada Revolution.
-The House On Coco Road and his first feature, Still Bill—on the life and music of the legendary Bill Withers—have been critically acclaimed and have enjoyed worldwide distribution on Showtime, Netflix, and BBC.
-With Ralph Appelbaum Associates, Baker has directed more than 20 films for museums around the world, featuring notables such as President Bill Clinton, Kofi Annan, and Liberia’s President Ellen Johnson Sirleaf—all stories rooted in understanding the human story and its connection to place.
-Baker has been featured in The New York Times, The New Yorker, Los Angeles Times, and Time Out, among other publications.
-He is currently directing a six-part docuseries for OWN/Discovery Networks.
-Baker is a tenured professor at Sarah Lawrence College, where he teaches filmmaking to a diverse group of creatives, ensuring that stories from all communities continue to be told with grace, dignity, and power.
+Most recently, in his critically acclaimed feature, The House on Coco Road (acquired by Ava Duvernay’s ARRAY RELEASING), Baker combines family Super-8 with archival news and family interviews to weave his mother’s personal story with broader historical threads to tell a story of migration and the Grenada Revolution.
+The House On Coco Road and his first feature, Still Bill, on the life and music of the legendary Bill Withers have been critically acclaimed and have enjoyed worldwide distribution on Showtime, Netflix, and BBC.
+With Ralph Appelbaum Associates, Damani has directed more than 20 films for museums worldwide, featuring notables such as President Bill Clinton, Kofi Annan, and President Ellen Johnson Sirleaf—all stories rooted in understanding the human story and its connection to place.
+Baker has been featured in The New York Times, The New Yorker, Los Angeles Times, and Time Out.
+His upcoming projects include a series for MAX Network and a new feature documentary that spans the globe, building connections within the African diaspora.
+A tenured professor at Sarah Lawrence College, he teaches filmmaking to a diverse group of creatives, ensuring that the stories from all communities continue to be told with grace, dignity, and power.
 SLC, 2003–

 Filmmaking and Moving Image Arts